aaref123/testing_transformations_improve_image_classification/README.md

 more clearly.The second algorithm mainly increases the contrast of the image in hopes to display the rose ring more clearly.

-more detail and explanation in pdf in repository
+more explanation and resluts in pdf in repository

 Refrences: